hackundsoehne/hacktival-website-2021/README.md

-# hacktival-website-2021
+# Hacktival Website 2021

-## Getting started
+## Development

-1. Clone the repository
+1. Clone the repository: `git clone git@github.com:hackundsoehne/hacktival-website-2021.git`
-2. Install dependencies with `npm i`
+2. Install dependencies: `npm i`
-3. Pre build css with `npm run build`
-4. Run the development server `npm run start`
+3. Run the dev server: `npm run dev`

+### Code formatting

 A husky pre-commit hook will format your code.
-Run `npm run format` to manually format the code.
+You may also run `npm run format` to manually format the code.

+## Production

+Run `npm run build` to compile and optimize various assets.
+The build output will land in `dist/`.